Cook Islands: Politics and foreign relations

 The Cook Islands are a representative democracy with a parliamentary system in an associated state relationship with New Zealand.
 Executive power is exercised by the government, with the Prime Minister as head of government.
 Legislative power is vested in both the government and the Parliament of the Cook Islands.
 While the country is de jure unicameral, there are two legislative bodies with the House of Ariki acting as a de facto upper house.

 There is a multi-party system.
 The judiciary is independent of the executive and the legislature.
-The head of state is the of New Zealand, who is represented in the Cook Islands by the 's Representative.
+The head of state is the of New Zealand, who is represented in the Cook Islands by the King's Representative.

 The islands are self-governing in "free association" with New Zealand.
 Under the Cook Islands constitution, New Zealand cannot pass laws for the Cook Islands.
 Rarotonga has its own foreign service and diplomatic network.
 Cook Islands nationals have the right to become citizens of New Zealand and can receive New Zealand government services when in New Zealand, but the reverse is not true; New Zealand citizens are not Cook Islands nationals.
 Despite this, as of 2018, the Cook Islands had diplomatic relations in its own name with 52 other countries.
-The Cook Islands is not a United Nations member state, but, along with Niue, has had their "full treaty-making capacity" recognised by the United Nations Secretariat, and is a full member of the World Health Organization (WHO), UNESCO, the International Civil Aviation Organization, the International Maritime Organization and the UN Food and Agriculture Organization, all UN specialized agencies, and is an associate member of the United Nations Economic and Social Commission for Asia and the Pacific (UNESCAP) and a Member of the Assembly of States of the International Criminal Court.
+The Cook Islands is not a United Nations member state, but, along with Niue, has had their "full treaty-making capacity" recognised by the United Nations Secretariat, and is a full member of the World Health Organization (WHO), UNESCO, the International Civil Aviation Organization, the International Maritime Organization and the UN Food and Agriculture Organization, all UN specialised agencies, and is an associate member of the United Nations Economic and Social Commission for Asia and the Pacific (UNESCAP) and a Member of the Assembly of States of the International Criminal Court.